pramslam/IndieGameCon/docs/schedule.md

 - Every person who plays every game (and records it with the passport), they get their name in a hat or something and every couple hours a name is drawn and they could be one of the people to record their dance in the motion capture suit

-## Notes
+## Incentives and Prizes
 Developers will be able to show off games that they have been working on and receive face to face feedback with developers.
+Attendees will be able to play games that indie devs show off and provide face to face feedback with developers.

-Incentives and Prizes:
+Developer Incentives and Prizes:
 - Developers will get featured on the IndieGameCon website.
 - Developer who gets the most played gets a prize.
 - Developer who gets highest rating gets a prize.
 - Possible publisher connections for highest rated?
-- Gift card
-- Coffee prize
-- Cash prize
+- Gift card?
+Coffee prize?
+Cash prize?

-### Activity Ideas:
-Attendees will be able to play games that indie devs show off and provide face to face feedback with developers.

-Prizes:
+Attendee Prizes:
 - Play three games at the convention: receive a sticker
 - Play every game at the convention: receive button
 - Get highest total score at convention: recieve t-shirt